KEEP FOR FUTURE REFERENCE

 CANCELLATION AND MAKEUP POLICY

 If you contact me 24 hours in advance of a lesson and cancel the lesson for the next day we will schedule a makeup lesson.
-If you give me cancellation the day of the lesson you will lose your money and there will be no makeup lesson Great times for makeup lessons are Spring Break week, the last week in May, also during Group Lesson week, on holidays, and mid-December
+If you give me cancellation the day of the lesson you will lose your money and there will be no makeup lesson Great times for makeup lessons are Spring Break week, the last week in May, on Holidays and mid-December.

 If you miss a lesson without contacting me I will assume you don’t want your time slot.
 If you move your time slot you will lose the old one.
 In case of bad weather, we will have a lesson unless I call you.